This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you ask any five Valencianos for their take on the proper way to prepare paella, you’ll get five different answers.
 That’s how passionate they are about this dish, and how controversial it can be.

-Of course, rice is the critical component of the dish.
+Of course, rice is a critical component of the dish.
 Paella utilizes short-grain rice, which better soaks up the moisture and flavor of the broth.

 There are definitely certain rules here in Valencia that you might not be aware of.
 For instance, paella is either meat of seafood – never both.
 And, in the most traditional paellas, the meat is usually rabbit.